Electronic Press Kit

 Their music is best described as slowcore and alternative indie with a dash of Americana.

-Located in Asheville, NC, Lavender Blue musicians are also music teachers, engineers/producers, songwriters and multi-instrumentalists.
+Located in Asheville, NC, Lavender Blue is also a music teacher, engineer/producer, songwriter and multi-instrumentalist.

 Press